Lombiq/Orchard-JSON-Editor/Readme.md

 The properties are:

 - Content ("content"): An `object` or `JToken` that will be serialized via [Newtonsoft Json.Net](https://www.newtonsoft.com/json).
 - SerializedJson ("json"): An already serialized `string` that can be used as an _alternative_ to Content.
-Both shouldn't be used, but in case they are, Content takes precendence.
+Both shouldn't be used, but in case they are, Content takes precedence.
 - Options ("options"): A `JsonEditorOptions` object that contains configuration for the JSON editor.
 See the XML documentation of the `JsonEditorOptions` for more information.
 - InputName ("name"): The HTML name of the associated hidden `<input>` element.